zozzlethena/docs/pages/tokenomics.md

 These rewards are available for claim after the epoch flips (after Wednesday 23:59 UTC), and are proportional to the voting power cast by a voter (`$veVELO`).

+Note: Bribes need to be claimed each epoch and do not roll-over.

 ### Rebases